iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

   <img src="/assets/alignments/change_in_activation_scale.png" width="600"/>
 </div>

-Intuitively, when r_l = 0, the change in activations remains constant regardless of width scaling.
+Intuitively, when r_l = 0, the change in activations remains constant scale regardless of width scaling.
 Any deviation from this equilibrium pushes us toward either vanishing or exploding activation changes, resulting in poor performance or instability, respectively.

 With our neural network training dynamics and stability metric described using math, we can now analyze alignment effects.
 We can examine the log-alignment ratio for each term in the representative model (except the first term, since we have no alignment during initialization).